Mohamed-Abuelezz/Blogger/README.md

 - A control panel to control the content of the site.
 - Results can be filtered by categories.
-- Comments can be added to all articles
+- Comments can be added to all articles.
+- Using Clean Architecture.

 ## Requirements